First Generation

 two to three decades after his death.

-- Harold O'Kelley quotes MacClenny describing him as "had the temper
+- Harold O'Kelley quotes MacClenny describing Rev James as "had the temper

 and temperament of the Scots Irish" which I take as meaning he wasn't